rev-net/rev-blog/content/blog.md

 ⏩ Articles and essays about Revnets. ⏩ _⭐ = recommended reading_

+1. ⭐ [Revnets 101](/post/revnets-101/) by Jango – 101 crash course: everything you need to know about Revnets.
 1. ⭐ [About Revnets](/post/about/) by Filip – basic intro.
 1. [About Revnets](/post/about-revnets/) by Jango – detailed intro.
 1. ⭐ [Revnets: Retailism in action](/post/in-action.md) by Jango – what makes